pebsconsulting/bach/README.md

 including (soon) customisable encoding of lists and sets e.g. how to combine multiple CSS classes into one attribute.

 ### Efficient portable parser

-The language grammar is formally defined and compiled into a compact portable representation, making it easy to parse Bach documents in your chosen language.

-Bach documents are parseable in linear time to the length of the input and one byte of lookahead i.e. with an LL(1) parser.
+Bach documents are parseable in linear time to the length of the input and one byte of lookahead i.e. with an LL(1) parser such as a deterministic pushdown automaton (DPDA).

-This repository contains reference implementations for both Python (>=3.4) and (soon!)
-C.
+The language grammar is formally defined in a machine-readable document, then compiled into a compact portable representation.
+This makes it simpler and quicker to write a Bach parser in your chosen language.

 ## Examples

 Here is a basic example without XML namespaces.

-    document
+    people
+        author="Anne Editor"

     (person
         (name